JuliaAudio/PortAudio.jl/README.md

 Currently only 1 stream at a time is supported so there's no reason to provide an explicit stream to the `play` function.
-The stream has a root mixer field which is an instance of the `AudioMixer` type, so that multiple `AudioNode`s can be heard at the same time.
-Whenever a new frame of audio is needed by the sound card, the stream calls the `render` method on the root audio mixer, which will in turn call the `render` methods on any input `AudioNode`s that are set up as inputs.
+The stream has a root mixer field which is an instance of the AudioMixer type, so that multiple AudioNodes can be heard at the same time.
+Whenever a new frame of audio is needed by the sound card, the stream calls the `render` method on the root audio mixer, which will in turn call the `render` methods on any input AudioNodes that are set up as inputs.